ericccarlson0/efficient-classification-on-cpu/README.md

 to generate your csv and to preprocess, augment, and save your data as `torch.Tensor` objects using `torch.save`.

-## How to generate data to use in this Pipeline.
+## How to generate data for use in this Pipeline.
-The main idiosyncratic element of this has to do with data loading.
-The pipeline works by loading a set of IDs and the correct labels associated with those IDs.
-These IDs are then used to retrieve `torch.Tensor` objects that have been saved *(all in the same directory)* as `<image_id>.pt`.
+The main idiosyncratic element of this project has to do with data loading.
+The pipeline works by loading a set of IDs and the labels associated with those IDs.
+These IDs are then used to retrieve `torch.Tensor` objects that have been saved, all in the same directory, as `<image_id>.pt`.

-Data is prepared, then, by generating IDs for images, saving those images as `<image_id>.pt`, and adding to a csv that associates IDs with the correct labels.
+Data is prepared by generating IDs for images, saving those images as `<image_id>.pt`, and adding to a csv that associates IDs with labels.
 One should preprocess and augment the images before saving them (explained in the next paragraph).
 The reason for structuring the data in such a way is that we need to use a form of lazy loading, unless we want to exhaust all of our memory on a list of images.
-One way to do this is for the `torch.utils.data.Dataset` implementation to load images directly from the filesystem, as opposed to loading them from a `list` that has been prepared programmatically.
+One way to do this is for the `torch.utils.data.Dataset` implementation to load images directly from the filesystem (as opposed to loading them from a `list` that has been prepared programmatically).
+There probably better ways to do this, perhaps using `generators`... alas, I am but a naive college student.

-Finally, preprocessing and augmentation should be done outside of pipeline because the alternatives are to do so within the `Dataset` or within the training method.
+Finally, preprocessing and augmentation should be done outside of pipeline because the alternatives force one to perform these CPU-intensive processes within the training process itself (either within the `Dataset` implementation or within `train_epoch`).
 This slows down training substantially.
 Thanks for reading!